-For scholars who do not have access to resources nearby, the Library is offering Japan Study Grants and Japan Fellowship annually.
-Please find out the details by visiting Awards and Grants
+For scholars who do not have access to resources nearby, the Library annually offers Japan Study Grants and a National Library of Australia Fellowship in Japan Studies.

 Use of the Japanese collections

 Materials in the Japanese Collection may be consulted in the Asian Collections Reading Room.
 Remote users may request material on interlibrary loan through their own library, or request photocopies of items through the Copies Direct service.